 What is a TransUnion® credit report?

-- TransUnion is one of the three major credit bureaus that produces credit reports.
+TransUnion is one of the three major credit bureaus that produce credit reports.

 What’s on a TransUnion credit report?

-Each of your credit reports may look slightly different.
+Your credit report from each of the three major credit bureaus may look slightly different.
 But generally, they’ll all contain these four categories of information:

 This list represents just some of the data that may show up on your credit reports.
 Learning more about how to read a credit report can help you gain a deeper understanding of what your credit reports say about your financial history.